 Weekends, especially long weekends, allow for more leisurely mornings—and time for a little something special for brunch.

 Got weekend brunch ideas? #Cabotfarmers do.
-From a favorite maple sugarhouse breakfast casserole to a… Click To Tweet
+From a favorite maple sugarhouse breakfast casserole to a make-your-own yogurt parfait bar, add flavor without fuss!
+Click To Tweet

 One of our favorites is this easy, versatile egg and sausage casserole created by Cabot farmer, Karen Wheeler.
 Spring is a busy time on Wheeler Farm in Wilmington, Vermont.
 Along with taking care of their cows, the family runs a maple sugaring operation.
 Karen often brings a hearty breakfast out to the sugarhouse where family and friends are carefully simmering the sap down into pure maple syrup.